 The surface of a CPU or a heat sink is never entirely flat.
 If you place a heatsink directly on a CPU, there will be tiny, nearly invisible, gaps between the two.
 Since air conducts heat poorly, these gaps have a very negative effect on the heat transfer.
-Therefore, an interface material with a high thermal conductivity is needed to fill these gaps to improve heat conductivity between CPU and heatsink.
+Therefore, an interface material with a high thermal conductivity is necessary to fill these gaps and improve heat conductivity between CPU and heatsink.
 Here, you can decide between using thermal paste and thermal pads.
 But when should you use which solution?
 What are their differences and what advantages do both solutions have?

 A tutorial how to properly apply thermal compound, can be found here:

 Thermal pads are a lot easier to install than thermal paste.
 Unfortunately, they aren’t as effective as a thin layer of paste.
 Some stock CPU coolers come with pads, because they’re nice and clean, and they’ll work fine.
 But they are one-shot solutions only.
-You have to replace the pad if you ever remove the heatsink from its mounted position, because the heat of the operating CPU will have caused the thermal pad to conform the top.
-So, once you move the heatsink there will be new gaps between the surfaces.
-So never forget: If you dismount the heatsink, replace the thermal pad and remove all debris.
+You’ll have to replace the pad if you ever remove the heatsink from its mounted position, because the heat of the operating CPU will have caused the thermal pad to conform to the top.
+That means once you move the heatsink, there will be new gaps between the surfaces.
+So never forget: if you dismount the heatsink, replace the thermal pad and clean all debris.

 Avoid Common Mistakes

 When using thermal pads or thermal paste, there are some mistakes that are often made.
 So, here are some ideas to avoid those: Never use thermal compounds and thermal pads together.
 Just because you use both, the effect won’t increase.
 The reverse is true.
 Adding thermal grease on top of a thermal pad actually reduces the ability of heat to flow to the heatsink.
 Also, never stack several pads on top of each other.
 Two or three pads on top of each other between the CPU and a heatsink might kill the CPU.